Becoming a Travel Content Creator: An Honest Guide

 There are now formal training paths for content creators—Mobile University, CBS, Social Media Academy, various bootcamps.
 My honest assessment: Training doesn't replace the 1,000 hours of practical experience you need anyway.
 But it can structure your entry into the field if you're starting from scratch and don't have a peer group.

-What you really Things you need to learn to work as a content creator:
+What you really need to learn to work as a content creator:

 - Storytelling (script, hook, payoff)